What is abuse, anyway?

 - Pushing or shoving

-- Grabbing to restrict movement (stopping her from leaving, for example)
+- Grabbing to restrict movement (stopping a partner from leaving, for example)

 - Hitting with a fist or object